patrickloeber/ml-deployment/pytorch-ios/README.md

 # PyTorch iOS
-Build a Cats / Dogs classifier, train and optimize it for mobile, and then save it
+Build a Cats / Dogs classifier, train and optimize it for mobile, and then save it.

 ## 0. Prepare Data
 Data is used from here: